-Decoverly Drive Extended: Decoverly Drive Extended (identified as Road A-284 in the 2010 Great Seneca Science Corridor Master Plan) is an Arterial (Planned) with planned BRT, with a planned right-of-way width of 100- to 150-feet.
-As shown in Figure 13, it is prioritized in the GSSC Master Plan as a means of facilitating the construction of the Corridor Cities Transitway (CCT) as well as new multimodal connections to support the overall Belward Campus and neighboring street grid network within the LSC Central district to the east.
-Portions of the overall Arterial have been built and renamed as Belward Campus Drive to the east as part of the Johns Hopkins Belward Research Campus.
-The limits of the proposed extension of Decoverly Drive is identified on the Subject Property, from the existing terminus of Belward Campus Drive, westwards to its planned intersections with Road B-3 (Planned Business Street on Figure 13) and Muddy Branch Road.
-Construction and/or dedication of right-of-way for the new Arterial with planned BRT will occur during a future phase of the overall campus master plan as it relates to future engineering and design of the alignment of the roadway.
-While this Site Plan requests to defer construction of the Decoverly Drive extension to Belward Campus Drive and Muddy Branch Road, construction of the surgery and outpatient center will not preclude construction and subsequent dedication of rightof-way for the roadway.
+Decoverly Drive Extended: Decoverly Drive Extended (identified as Road A-284 in the 2010 Great Seneca Science Corridor Master Plan) is an Arterial (Planned) Road with planned BRT, and a planned right-of-way width of 100- to 150-feet.
+It is prioritized in the GSSC Master Plan as a means of facilitating the construction of the Corridor Cities Transitway (CCT) as well as new multimodal connections to support the overall Belward Campus and neighboring street grid network within the LSC Central district to the east.
+Portions of the overall arterial have been built and renamed as Belward Campus Drive to the east as part of the Johns Hopkins Belward Research Campus.
+The limits of the proposed extension of Decoverly Drive are identified on the Subject Property, from the existing terminus of Belward Campus Drive, westwards to its planned intersections with Road B-3 and Muddy Branch Road.
+Construction and/or dedication of right-of-way for the new arterial with planned BRT will occur during a future phase of the overall campus master plan as it relates to future engineering and design of the alignment of the roadway.
+While this Site Plan defers construction of the Decoverly Drive extension to Belward Campus Drive and Muddy Branch Road, construction of the surgery and outpatient center will not preclude construction and subsequent dedication of right-of-way for the roadway.

-While the Applicant proposes to not move forward with the aforementioned east-to-west "Road G" connection as part of this Application, the proposed surface parking area has been configured in a manner consistent with the intent of the internal street network within the approved Preliminary Plan.
-The orientation of the east-to-west drive aisle and placement of the proposed surgery and outpatient building supports the potential usage of the drive aisle as a future private street upon construction of the future ambulance and parking garage.
+The surface parking area has been configured in a manner consistent with the internal street network within the approved Preliminary Plan.
+The orientation of the east-to-west drive aisle and placement of the medical office building supports the potential usage of the drive aisle as a future private street upon construction of the future ambulance and parking garage.